 Bacteria - Bacteria are single celled organisms but beyond this they vary wildly in their functions and preferences.
 They perform all kinds of functions, from digestion, to rotting down natural materials to fermenting the foods we love, like yoghurt and cheese, A small (less than 1%) number, like Salmonella and Staphylococcus, can cause illnesses.
-Luckily, we have developed antibiotics to fight these infections.

 Viruses - Viruses have no cells, unlike bacteria, instead they consist of a protein shell containing one or more molecules holding genetic information.
 They aren’t technically classed as living creatures and since their only goal is reproduction they require healthy host cells to replicate this genetic information inside.
 This replication can cause sickness, from minor colds through to AIDS and of course, COVID-19.
 Viruses are much harder to treat in general but for several serious diseases we have developed vaccines to boost our immune systems in the fight against them.

 Fungi - Fungi are neither plants nor animals and are arguably the most important microbes on the planet.
 There are hundreds of thousands of types from subterranean networks that span kilometres and help trees communicate, to edible mushrooms, to moulds and yeasts.
 Like bacteria, they can occur naturally on or in the body in healthy ways, but can also contribute to illness.